 Nelnet Bank Refinancing for Borrowers with Federal Student Loans Serviced by Nelnet

 As a federal student loan servicer, Nelnet is responsible for guiding borrowers through the repayment process.
-As a refinance company, Nelnet Bank wants to encourage people to refinance their loans.
+As a refinance lender, Nelnet Bank wants to encourage people to refinance their loans.
 This relationship creates an inherent conflict of interest.

 To Nelnet’s credit, they do not advertise Nelnet Bank refinancing on their servicer page or encourage their federal servicer customers to refinance.